Vikash9n/Lite_SeqCNN/README.md

 Implementing LiteSeqCNN+ :-->

-      This is an ensemble PFP framework based on multiple segment-size. i.e., (200,300,400).
+      This is an ensemble PFP framework based on multiple segment-size i.e., (200,300,400).

       The steps are as follows:

-      (1) Train segment encoder with the different segment size.
+      (1) Train segment encoder with the different segment size i.e., (200,300,400).
+      (2) Evaluate the model by executing the Lite_SeqCNN_plus.py for final evaluation.

 The dataset are available at gdrive: https://bit.ly/3EMJhLx